queryluke/masseffect-5e/static/data/traits/biotic-initiate.md

 it, you must finish a long rest before you can cast it again.

 Neither of the cantrips nor the spell can be an advanced version.
-But you can learn or prepare an advanced version of the spell as your class premits.
+But you can learn or prepare an advanced version of the spell as your class permits.